Emperor-Ovaltine/gideon/README.md

    - Scopes: `bot`, `applications.commands`
    - Permissions: Send Messages, Read Message History, Embed Links, Use Slash Commands

+### Cloudflare Worker Configuration (Optional)

+**⚠️ IMPORTANT:** Setting up and deploying the Cloudflare Worker is the responsibility of the end user.
+Gideon does not provide support for configuring or troubleshooting Cloudflare Workers.

+If you want to use the `/dream` command for generating images:

+1. Create and deploy your own Cloudflare Worker that can generate images
+2. The worker should accept a JSON payload with at least a `prompt` field
+3. Set the `CLOUDFLARE_WORKER_URL` in your `.env` file to your worker's URL
+4. Optionally set `CLOUDFLARE_API_KEY` if your worker requires authentication

+An example Cloudflare worker that been tested with Gideon can be found here: https://github.com/Emperor-Ovaltine/flux1-cloudflare-worker

 ## 🤖 Commands

 ### Chat Commands